Lumberscout/Documents/whitepaper.md

 Pre-sale ends on ends on 25 February 2018.

-Preffered sale starts on 01 March 2018.
+Preferred sale starts on 01 March 2018.
 A maximum of 70 000 000 TLY (7% of total) will be offered for sale at 25 375 TLY per 1 ETH

-Preffered sale ends on 15 March 2018.
+Preferred sale ends on 15 March 2018.

 Main sale starts on 20 March 2018 and ends on 20 May 2018.
 20 000 TLY will be offered per 1 ETH.